maurozurlo/manhunt-modding/Readme.md

 - ✏️ Can be edited with [MagicTXD tool](https://www.gtagarage.com/mods/show.php?id=27862)

 #### scene1.bsp
 > Contains geometry data for the level.
 Every mesh in this file has automatic collision.
+> PVS (possible visible set) is RW's culling system for maps that divides the mesh into sectors
 > To avoid players/hunters without ambient light (black) you need to generate PVS
 > The default max amount of materials is about 300
 > Shadows in the level are controlled by (dark) vertex colors